Movatterモバイル変換

 "Last Son"

-Superman holds a press conference to inform the world that Chris is under his care.
+Superman holds a press conference to inform the world that Chris was under his care.
 At that time,Bizarro, sent byLex Luthor, attempts to kidnap Chris.
-It is later revealed that Chris is the biological son ofGeneral Zod andUrsa.
+Later, it was revealed that Chris is the biological son ofGeneral Zod andUrsa.
 His arrival on Earth released Zod,Non, and Ursa from thePhantom Zone.[6]
-He was born and raised in the Phantom Zone within a prison that is immune to the "timeless" effects of the zone.[7]
-After Zod and his army are defeated, Chris pursues them into the Phantom Zone to ensure that they cannot escape, since the entrance to the Phantom Zone will remain weak as long as he is on Earth.[8]
+He was apparently conceived and raised in the Phantom Zone within a prison where time passed normally.
+In a battle with Superman, Zod and Ursa reclaim Chris, send Superman to the Phantom Zone, and invade Earth.[7]
+Superman escapes withMon-El's aid, then allies withLex Luthor to defeat Zod, who had captured a large portion of Earth's superhero population.[8]
+After Zod and his army are defeated, Chris pursues them into the Phantom Zone to ensure that they cannot escape, since the entrance to the Phantom Zone will remain weak as long as he is on Earth.

 Nightwing

 After returning to the Phantom Zone, Chris enters the Kryptonian prison where his parents had made shelter.
 There, he finds a piece ofBrainiac's technology that gives him a mental link toThara Ak-Var, security chief ofKandor.[9]
-When the citizens of Kandor createNew Krypton, Chris and Thara task themselves with bringing in the Phantom Zone Kryptonian criminals hiding on Earth as sleeper agents.
-Since the belligerent government ofAlura and Zod had tarnished all Kryptonians' reputations on Earth, Chris and Thara decided to act as a newNightwing andFlamebird duo.[10]
+When the citizens of Kandor createNew Krypton, which was placed in orbit around the Sun opposite Earth, Chris and Thara task themselves with bringing in the Phantom Zone Kryptonian criminals hiding on Earth as sleeper agents.
+Since the belligerent government ofAlura Zor-El and Zod had tarnished all Kryptonians' reputations on Earth, Chris and Thara decided to act as a newNightwing andFlamebird duo (sinceDick Grayson, the previous Nightwing, became the new Batman), at first with simple cloth masks, then with fake power suits, to obscure the origins of their powers.

-Chris, due to his birth in the Phantom Zone, undergoes uncontrollable growth spurts: when Thara saved him he was still the young boy raised by Lois and Clark, as Nightwing he is shown as roughly 15 or 16, and after another growth spurt of about seven years, he ages to 23 years old.[11]
+Chris, due to his birth in the Phantom Zone, undergoes uncontrollable growth spurts: when Thara saved him he was still the young boy raised by Lois and Clark, as Nightwing he is shown as roughly 15 or 16, and after another growth spurt of about seven years, he is about 23 years old.[10]

 Powers and abilities

-Chris Kent possesses the average abilities of a Kryptonian, including superhuman physical abilities, heat vision, x-ray vision, and ice breath.[2][4][6][19][12]
-Due to being born in the Phantom Zone, he is resistant to Kryptonite and possesses tactiletelekinesis similar toConner Kent, but rapidly ages outside the Phantom Zone unless he is wearing a special armband created by Jax-Ur.[10][12][20][21]
+Chris Kent possesses the average abilities of a Kryptonian, including superhuman physical abilities, heat vision, x-ray vision, and ice breath.[2][6][8][4][12]
+Chris's time in the Phantom Zone gave him several powers not shared by other Kryptonians, includingtelekinesis and resistance tokryptonite.[12]

 Other versions